stephencweiss/stephencharlesweiss.com/content/blog/2019-06-07/typescript-third-party-extensions.md

 export default injectIntl(Published)
 ```

-The initial approach used `react-intl`’s HOC `injectIntl` to provide access to methods like `formatDate` and `formatTime`.
+The initial approach used `react-intl`'s HOC `injectIntl` to provide access to methods like `formatDate` and `formatTime`.
 I however, was more interested in a standard reusable component that would abstract away much of the logic and provide a set of sensible defaults.

-Since I was essentially trying to replicate the logic of `intl.formatDate`, I looked into it’s type definition where I noticed two things:
+Since I was essentially trying to replicate the logic of `intl.formatDate`, I looked into it's type definition where I noticed two things:

-1. The `formatDate` method I’d been using on `intl` referenced a class `FormattedDate`
+1. The `formatDate` method I'd been using on `intl` referenced a class `FormattedDate`
 2. Whereas `intl.formatDate` takes a second parameter, `options`, `FormattedDate` has no such prop.

 From the type definition file of `react-intl`, we see: